executablebooks/mdit-py-plugins/docs/index.md

 Use the `mdit_py_plugins` as a guide to write your own, following the [markdown-it design principles](markdown_it:architecture).

-There are many other plugins which could easily be ported from the JS versions (and hopefully will be):
+There are many other plugins which could easily be ported from the JS versions (and hopefully will):

 - [subscript](https://github.com/markdown-it/markdown-it-sub)
 - [superscript](https://github.com/markdown-it/markdown-it-sup)